RishirajKanungo/-search-engine-/README.md

 If on Windows, make sure that you have downloaded C-Program Compiler (gcc).
 If on Mac/Linux, continue reading.

 ## Running "search-engine"
-To run the engine, first write into your terminal:
+To run the engine, first make sure that you are in the 'src' folder of the repo.
+Once there, write into your terminal:
 ```
 make
 ```